jacobggman/i-Voting/README.md

 * Only The main server can get the true votes, but he can lie
 * With enough present of Ballots the election can be compromise
 * If we mix data from the Ballot server and the main server we can know who vote for who

+## Ways to improve security

+* Real ID authentication
+* Prevent everybody to be a Ballot - only in country IP or only party computers or private componise